 When: Weekends Oct.
 1 – 30, 2017 10 – 7 pm

 Weekdays 17 – 28, 2017 3:30 – 7 pm

 Take a hayride out to the pumpkin patch, get some apple cider, homemade pie and other fall treats.
 There is a playground and baby farm animals.
 There is a parking fee on the weekends.

-Stone Mountain’s Pumpkin Festival is more like a theme park where you get pumpkins rather than a pumpkin patch.
+Stone Mountain’s Pumpkin Festival is part theme park, and part festival where you can get pumpkins rather than a traditional pumpkin patch.
 However, it looked like a lot of fun, especially the Fall Free for All which sounds an awful lot like the family game show we participated in at the Nickelodeon Hotel in Orlando where they cover you in slime – which was a huge hit with my then tweens.
 For the younger ones there is dance party with Spookley the Square pumpkin.

 Where: 1658 Turner Church Rd., McDonough, Ga. | 770-288-2582

 Sat.
 10 – 9 pm and Sun.
 1 – 6 pm, Fridays in Oct. from 4-9 pm

 Southern Belle is a 200 acre working farm just outside Atlanta with 2 acres of pumpkins, 4 acres of corn maze, and more than 20 outdoor attractions!
 Admission includes Cornfield maze(s), Hayride, Cow Train ride, Corn Cannon – 3 shots, Jumping Pillow, Racing Pedal Carts, Giant Tunnel Slide, Kiddie Korral, Corn Box, Rubber Duck Races, meeting the Barnyard Animals, Goat Walk, Pig Races at Oinker Stadium.